Judekeyser/tail_rec/README.md

 ### Tail recursive strategy

 The major part of the job we'll have to do to avoid a stack overflow is to break the recursivity.
-We need to be able to distinguish between the two following situations:
+We need to be able to distinguish the two following situations:
 1. The result of `_fibonacci` is a *end result* (`BigInteger`, `Integer`, `Long`, whatever...)
 2. The result of `_fibonacci` is a call to itself.